Esadruhn/quantikai/README.md

 # QuantikAI

 Play Quantik with an AI

 DISCLAIMER: Quantik is a Gigamic game, I am in no way affiliated with Gigamic, played the game at Xmas and wanted to implement it.

 The game is playable either between two humans or against a bot.

+My goal here is to get back to programming and test some resolutions methods to create an AI agent to play against.
+I want to use minimal domain knowledge of the game (i.e. I am not interested in creating a set of rules to solve the game).

 Free software: MIT license

 ## How to install

 Tested on Linux with Python 3.12